Welcome to citroenami.co.uk !

 - by Dom WattsThe Office of the Parliamentary Counsel (OPC) is a non-ministerial department within the Cabinet Office and employs specialist government lawyers who draft all government bills presented to Parliament.
 The Office of the Parliamentary Counsel converts departmental policy instructions into legislative text that is clear, workable, and designed for enduring use. […]

 - by Dom WattsSam Goozée is a District Judge (Magistrates’ Courts) of England and Wales who was appointed on the 23rd March 2016.
 District Judge Goozee serves as the Resident District Judge for Berkshire Magistrates’ Courts and the leadership judge for the south east region.
-District Judge Sam Goozee is the judge presiding […]
+District Judge Sam Goozee was the judge presiding […]

 - by Dom WattsFreedom of speech is a fundamental human right that allows individuals and communities to express their opinions, ideas, and information without fear of retaliation, censorship, or punishment particularly from government authorities.
 In England and Wales, this right is enshrined in law but operates within a framework of balances and restrictions. […]